pickup1025/pickup1025/README.md

-I'm IT Student
+/I'm IT Student/
 --------------

-I am currently a third-year Information Technology major at Chiang Rai Rajabhat University in Thailand.
+I am a recent graduate with a Bachelor's degree in Information Technology major at Chiang Rai Rajabhat University in Thailand.
 My GitHub repository showcases my work from academic projects, personal projects, and other learning experiences.

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [pickupfongrin@gmail.com](mailto:pickupfongrin@gmail.com)